Veg Shopper's Guide

 Earlier BWC has stopped approaching cosmetic companies because it turned out to be frustrating.
 The majority did not co-operate in providing the necessary, accurate information regarding ingredients and testing on animals.
 For example, a couple of VLCC outlets told us over the telephone that their products were tested on animals, whereas they had stated to BWC, in writing, that they did not do so.
 Despite three e-mails sent, they did not reply in writing.

-BWC now leaves it to consumers to decide whether to eat/use products marked with the green symbol (square with dot) which is self-regulatory on the part of the manufacturer.
+BWC now leaves it to consumers to decide whether to eat/use vegetarian products marked with the green symbol (square with dot) or the vegan symbol that could have been affixed January 2023 onwards – both are self-regulatory on the part of the manufacturer.

 Those who correspond with manufacturers directly are advised to read between the lines of replies which